• Skip to main content

 Change Privacy Settings on iPhone

-While Apps like Maps, Weather and Find My iPhone have a valid reason to access your location information, you may not want Facebook, WhatsApp or certain other Apps to access your Location.
+While Apps like Maps, Weather and Find My have a valid reason to access your location information, you may not want social media apps like Facebook, WhatsApp and others from accessing your Location information.

-On the next screen, select the Never option to prevent this particular App from accessing your location.
+2. On the next screen, select the App that you want to prevent from accessing your Location data.

-You can repeat the above steps to prevent other Apps from accessing your Location.
+Similarly, you can repeat the above steps to prevent other Apps from accessing your Location information.

 2. Select Which Apps Can Access Your Contacts